geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Yeah, so Gradient is blocked on new multi.
 New multi is not blocked on anything.
 I think I'm making pretty good progress on that.
-This basically takes multi lazy buffer and turns it into a UOP.
+This basically takes multi LazyBuffer and turns it into a UOp.
-So it's UOP multi where the sources are the individual lazy buffers.
+So it's UOp multi where the sources are the individual lazy buffers.
 And then you can do something that looks a lot like the way we push unroll through the graph with multi to expand it to a full
 You know, expand it.
 Basically, if you're on six devices, it's 6x is the graph.